vradarserver/opensky-to-basestation/README.md

 As of July 2022 OpenSky have introduced rate limits that make it useless for aircraft tracking programs such as Virtual Radar Server.
-Anonymous users are now limited to 8 minutes of tracking calls and registered users get just under an hour and a half of tracking calls per day.
+Anonymous users are now limited to 8 minutes of tracking calls and registered users get just under an hour and a half of tracking calls per day (https://openskynetwork.github.io/opensky-api/rest.html#limitations).

 For most VRS users OpenSky is no longer a viable source of ADSB data.
 For those users that only want to take the OpenSky feed in short bursts, read on.